QuantEcon/lecture-python.myst/lectures/rational_expectations.md

 from quantecon import LQ
 ```

-### The Big Y, Little y Trick
+### The Big Y, little y Trick

-This widely used method applies in contexts in which a "representative firm" or agent is a "price taker" operating within a competitive equilibrium.
+This widely used method applies in contexts in which a **representative firm** or agent is a "price taker" operating within a competitive equilibrium.

-The following setting justifies the concept of a representative firm.
+The following setting justifies the concept of a representative firm that stands in for a large number of other firms too.

 There is a uniform unit measure  of identical firms named  $\omega \in \Omega = [0,1]$.